-- (1) A committee is to provide advice or other assistance on issues as requested by the Board. - (2) These issues may include, but are not limited to: - (a) efficient and economic operation of: - i. the organisation; - ii. industrial relations; - iii. human resources; and - iv. financial and asset management; - (b) adequate standards of patient care and services; - (c) health needs of the community serviced by the organisation; - (d) strategies to ensure an appropriate balance in the provision and use of resources for health protection, health promotion, ethics and medical research, health education and treatment services; - (e) effective communication with other health services and health service providers; - (f) adequate arrangements for effective communication and cooperation between medical practitioners, including, in relation to local health districts, general practitioners providing medical services within the geographic area of the local health district.
+- (1) A Committee is to provide advice or other assistance on issues as requested by the Board. - (2) These issues may include, but are not limited to: - (a) efficient and economic operation of: - i. the organisation; - ii. industrial relations; - iii. human resources; and - iv. financial and asset management; - (b) adequate standards of patient care and services; - (c) health needs of the community serviced by the organisation; - (d) strategies to ensure an appropriate balance in the provision and use of resources for health protection, health promotion, ethics and medical research, health education and treatment services; - (e) effective communication with other health services and health service providers; - (f) adequate arrangements for effective communication and cooperation between medical practitioners, including, in relation to Local Health Districts, general practitioners providing medical services within the geographic area of the Local Health District.

-17. Committee Membership [cl.16]
+17. Committee membership [cl.16]

-- (1) The Board may appoint such committee members as they think fit, such members may also include a member of the Board. - (2) The Board is to appoint at least one representative of the executive staff of the local I health district to each committee. - (3) The Board is to appoint such clinician representation as it considers appropriate to each committee (other than the finance committee). - (4) Where there is to be a clinical representative on a committee, the Board is to consult with the Medical Staff Executive Council or any relevant Medical Staff Council, or the Local Health District Clinical Council as applicable, on the proposed appointee. - (5) The Board may remove any committee member as it thinks fit, subject to any corporate governance policy issued by the Ministry from time to time.
+- (1) The Board may appoint such Committee members as they think fit, such members may also include a member of the Board. - (2) The Board is to appoint at least one representative of the executive staff of the Local Health District to be a member of each committee (other than the Audit and Risk Committee). - (3) The Board is to appoint such clinician representation as it considers appropriate to each Committee (other than the Finance and Performance Committee). - (4) Where there is to be a clinical representative on a Committee, the Board is to consult with the Medical Staff Executive Council, Mental Health Medical Staff Council (or an alternative mechanism established in accordance with clause 24(5)) or any relevant Medical Staff Council, or the Local Health District/Specialty Health Network Clinical Council as applicable, on the proposed appointee. - (5) The Board may remove any Committee member as it thinks fit, subject to any corporate governance policy issued by the Ministry from time to time.

-18. Term of Office [cl.17]
+18. Term of office [cl.17]

-Any person nominated to a committee holds office for such period as the Board may determine, subject to any corporate governance policy issued by the Ministry from time to time.
+Any person nominated to a Committee holds office for such period as the Board may determine, subject to any corporate governance policy issued by the Ministry from time to time.